This is a recipe for caramel Crispix with homemade caramel sauce mixed in. It’s the perfect no-bake dessert!

 How to Make Caramel Crispix

-- Start off with lining a baking sheet with either wax paper or parchment paper.
-If you go with parchment paper I recommend spraying it with non-stick cooking spray to keep from sticking.
+- Start off by lining a baking sheet with either wax paper or parchment paper.
+If you go with parchment paper I recommend spraying it with non-stick cooking spray to keep it from sticking.

-- Next, you’ll melt the butter over the stove in a tall pot (it will double in volume after adding the baking soda at the end) and add only the brown sugar.
-Bring it to a boil to fully dissolve the brown sugar, then add in the rest of the ingredients.
+- Next, you’ll melt the butter over the stove in a tall pot over medium-high heat (it will double in volume after adding the baking soda at the end).
+Add brown sugar to the pot.
+Bring it to a boil to fully dissolve the brown sugar.

-- Carefully pour the caramel mixture over your cereal and stir to coat evenly.
+- Pour caramel mixture over Crispix in the bowl and stir to coat.

-- I recommend stirring again after a few minutes to keep it from clumping.
+- To prevent clumping, stir again after a few minutes.
 Be careful not to stir too much or too vigorously because the cereal will start crumbling.